 I did plan on getting around to do these, but they were the first to go when I was short on time.
 At least I've read a bit of their source material, so I'll give my two cents on that.

 I quite liked what I read of Goblin Slayer.
 The setting is kinda weird, what with being a regular JRPG fantasy thing where all the violence is real, man, and all the goblins are doujinshi rape goblins.
-You'd think the adventurers in general might be a bit more prepared if goblin assault is as common as it seems, but I guess you couldn't start out with shocking deaths and a rape if they were all ready for it.
+You'd think the adventurers in general might be a bit more prepared if goblin assault is as common as it seems, but I guess it couldn't start out the way it did if they were.
+Goblin Slayer got a lot of headlines this year for opening with goblin rape, which quite frankly, is something you tend to save for a later arc.
+You don't get a lot darker than that subject, and if you just throw it in as motivation without buildup right off the bat you're in for some ridicule.
+Especially when your setting and art direction brings jrpg-styled porn to mind more than it does anything else.

 Ultimately, what I like about Goblin Slayer is the Goblin Slayer himself.
 Goblin Slayer isn't an isekai show, but just like Is It Wrong To Try To Pick Up Girls In A Dungeon?, it might as well be.
 And Goblin Slayer just devastates every other protagonist.
 Functioning as some combination of Batman, The Punisher, and appropriately enough the Doom Slayer, he has a charm that the rest just lack.
 He's very driven.
 He's got a recognizable design, not like every other yahoo with a sword who serve as the main character for most of these kinds of things.